rollup/rollup/docs/999-big-list-of-options.md

 You can also supply a list of modules with side effects or a function to determine it for each module individually.
 The value `"no-external"` will only remove external imports if possible and is equivalent to the function `(id, external) => !external`;

-If a module reexports a variable from another module, whether this module is scanned for side effects depends on how the variable is reexported:
+If a module that has this flag set to `false` reexports a variable from another module and this variable is used, the question if the reexporting module is scanned for side effects depends on how the variable is reexported:

 ```javascript
 // input file a.js